Bannock (Indigenous American food): Political significance

-Relationship with Indigenous Peoples
+Relationship with Indigenous peoples

 The history and political significance of bannock has changed over the years in North America.
 Bannock has had and continues to hold great significance to Indigenous American peoples, from pre-contact to the present.

-The bannock of many pre-contact American peoples was made of corn and nut meal, and flour made from various roots and ground plant bulbs, and sweetened with syrup from trees.
 There were many regional variations of bannock that included different types of flour, and the addition of dried or fresh fruit.
-The method of cooking was similarly diverse.
-Some rolled the dough in sand then pit-cooked it.
-When completed, the sand was brushed off and then the bread was consumed.
-Other groups baked the bannock in clay or rock ovens. while some wrapped the dough around a green, hardwood stick and toasted it over an open fire.
-Bannock's functionality made it viable to cook and consume while conducting daily activities at home, or hunting, trapping, fishing, and gathering out on the land.
+Cooking methods were similarly diverse.
+Some rolled the dough in sand then pit-cooked it; the sand was then brushed off.
+Other groups baked the bannock in clay or rock ovens.
+Others wrapped the dough around a green, hardwood stick and toasted it over an open fire.
+Bannock's functionality made it simple to cook and consume while conducting daily activities at home, or hunting, trapping, fishing, and gathering out on the land.

-Colonization dramatically changed the traditional ways of Indigenous Americans, including the relationship they had with bannock.
+European colonization dramatically changed the traditional ways of Indigenous Americans, including the relationship they had with bannock.
 Whereas bannock was once a food of function for travel and work, it became a necessary staple for Indigenous people to feed their families and stave off starvation when they were forced to give up much of their traditional food sources through the reservation system.
 On these reserves, traditional methods of hunting, gathering, and farming was replaced by government food rations, usually consisting of flour and lard.
 As a result of this policy, indigenous knowledge of edible plants and other natural foodstuff was lost, while wheat and flour entered into Indigenous bannock recipes, drastically altering their nature.